daveshap/AI_Tools_and_Papers/README.md

 - https://arxiv.org/abs/2303.11366 - Reflexion: an autonomous agent with dynamic memory and self-reflection
 - https://ai.facebook.com/blog/robots-learning-video-simulation-artificial-visual-cortex-vc-1/ - Robots that learn from videos of human activities and simulated interactions
 - https://arxiv.org/abs/2304.11490 - Boosting Theory-of-Mind Performance in Large Language Models via Prompting
+- https://arxiv.org/abs/1901.00064 - Impossibility and Uncertainty Theorems in AI Value Alignment (or why your AGI should not have a utility function)
+- https://arxiv.org/abs/2102.03896 - Consequences of Misaligned AI